 Some good phrases to know in French are :

-In lots of Arab, South Asian, and African countries people use water to wash themselves after using the bathroom.
+In many Arab, South Asian, and African countries, people use water to wash themselves after using the bathroom.
 Usually, they use their left hand.
 Therefore, it’s a cultural norm to eat with your right hand.
-This is especially important when you’re eating communal style.
+This is especially important when you’re eating communally.
 You also want to use your right hand when exchanging things or paying someone.
 Some will take offense if you use your left hand.
 Adhering to this norm shows respect for local customs and avoids unintentional offense.

 Cash is King